How disciplined segmentation and focused execution unlocked scalable growth

 Qonto is a B2B neobank serving freelancers, SMBs, and growing mid-market companies across Europe.

-The company had strong traction and rapid adoption—but acquisition was broad, CAC was rising, and effort was spread across too many customer profiles.
+The company had strong traction and rapid adoption, but acquisition was broad, CAC was rising, and effort was spread across too many customer profiles.

 When broad acquisition stops compounding

-Despite momentum, Qonto faced classic scale-up friction:
+Despite strong momentum, Qonto faced a familiar scale-up challenge:

 - too many segments pursued in parallel